Benjamin Grubbs - Founder

 Google recruited Benjamin in 2012 to be its first regional marketing lead for the YouTube platform that focused on creator marketing.
-In 2013, Benjamin created the live event program YouTube FanFest, and later was on the founding team of YouTube Kids, where he executive produced a handful of original series for the product's launch, including the Emmy award winning series Fruit Ninja Frenzy Force.
+In 2013, Benjamin created the live event program YouTube FanFest, and later was a founding team member of YouTube Kids, where he executive produced a handful of original series for the product's launch, including the Emmy award winning series Fruit Ninja Frenzy Force.
 Content and brand programs that Benjamin has executive produced have over 2.4 billion lifetime views on YouTube.

 Adam has managed the investment pipeline, deal due diligence, and relationships with portfolio companies since 2018.
 He is welcomed into board meetings as an observer, and sourced the company's investment into Trash (acquired by VSCO in 2020).
 Prior to N10V, Adam worked for William Morris Endeavor.
 He received his BS degree from Cornell University.

 Cynthia has advised N10V investment portfolio companies and incubated ventures since 2018.
 She has 20 years of integrated technology, marketing, and global community leadership experience from eBay, Accenture and early-stage internet startups.
 Cynthia is a Regent Emerita for the University of California’s Board of Regents.
 She received her MA from UCLA and BA degree from U.C.
 Berkeley.